 3. Avoid paying for boxes

-Boxes are the building blocks of a successful move.
+Boxes are the building blocks of a successful move but can quickly blow your moving budget.
 Although some moving companies sell them, there are plenty of ways to accumulate all of the boxes you need for free.
 Some suggestions include:

 - Family and friends